puganinithepug/10K_ETL/README.md

 7) Before the termination of the of the ETL, the files generated are moved into proper directories based on which module generated them and their purpose in the ETL.
    Note that the directories (xml_docs_W1, parsed_xbrl_data_W1, merged_data_W2, sorted_inc&cf_bal_data_W3, nlp_classified_inc_cf_bal_data_W4) are automatically created inside of the current working directory

-**ETL Run Example Run**

 See ETL_Example_Run file to see an example of what to expect after running python3 10K_ETL_main.py.
 Alternatively see 10K_ETL_main.ipynb for another example.

 **Next Steps for Improvement**
 - Allowing the NLP classifier to learn new terms by adding high confidence terms to the reference datasets used for training and validation
-- Dockerize the pipeline in order to improve usability
 - Convert balance sheet, income statement and cashflow statement csvs into standard tabular format (as it usually appears in formal financial documentation)